blvdmitry/react-faceless/README.md

 - Modal.Holder active property for ssr
 - Hide Toast in the the opposite direction
 - Accessibility when it's possible + in default faces
+- Scroll component?

 Customisation:
-- Custom z-index
+- Custom z-index for all components
-- Custom animation classes
+- Custom animation classes for all components
 - Custom Overlay styles